RohanAlexander/telling_stories_with_data/_book/31-store_and_share.md

 It is important to recognize that just because a dataset is FAIR, it is not necessarily an unbiased representation of the world.
 FAIR reflects whether a dataset is appropriately available, not whether it is appropriate.

+One reason for the rise of data science is that humans are at the heart of it.
+And often the data that we are interested in directly concern humans.
+This means there is a tension between sharing the data to facilitate reproducibility and maintaining privacy.
+Medicine has developed approaches to this over a long time.
+And out of that we have seen Health Insurance Portability and Accountability Act (HIPAA) in the US, and the related General Data Protection Regulation (GDPR) in Europe.
+Our concerns in data science tend to be about personally identifying information (PII).
+We have a variety of ways to protect especially private information in our datasets, such as emails, including hashing.
+And sometimes we simulate data and distribute that instead of sharing the actual dataset.
+More recently, differential privacy is being implemented.
+But this is usually an inappropriate choice, for anything other than the most massive of datasets and ensures a level of privacy, only at the expense of population minorities.

 In this chapter we will consider how we plan and organize our datasets to meet essential requirements.
 To a large extent we put these in place to make our own life easier when we come back to use our dataset later.
 We then go through putting our dataset on GitHub, building R packages for data, and finally depositing it in various archives.
-Finally, we documentation, and in particular focus on datasheets.
+Then we consider documentation, and in particular focus on datasheets.

 ## Plan

 The storage and retrieval of information has a long history.
 This is especially connected with libraries which have existed since antiquity and have established protocols for deciding what information to store and what to discard, as well as its retrieval.
 One of the defining aspects of libraries is that deliberate curation and organization.
 The cataloging system ensures that books on similar topics are located close to each other, and there are typically also deliberate plans for ensuring the collection is up-to-date.

-Vannevar Bush defines a 'memex' in 1945 as a device used to store books, records and communications, in a way that supplements memory [@vannevarbush].
+Vannevar Bush defines a 'memex' in 1945 as a device used to store books, records, and communications, in a way that supplements memory [@vannevarbush].
 And the key is the indexing, or linking together of items.
 We can see this concept echoed in Tim Berners-Lee proposal for hypertext [@berners1989information], which led to the World Wide Web.
 This is the way that resources are identified.
 They are then transported over the Internet, using HTTP.

 At its most fundamental, this is about storing and retrieving data.
 For instance, we make various files on our computer available to others.
 The internet is famously brittle, but when we are considering the storage and retrieval of our datasets we want to consider especially, for how long it is important that the data are stored and for whom [@michener2015ten].
 For instance, if we want some data to be available for a decade and widely available then it becomes important to store data in open and persistent formats, such as CSVs [@hart2016ten].
 But if we are just using some data as part of an intermediate step, we have the raw data, and the scripts to create it, then it might be fine to not worry too much about such considerations.